ovh/venom/executors/couchbase/README.md

 ### Check if document exists

-The command `exists` check if the document id exists or not.
+The command `exists` checks if the document id exists or not.
 It will set a boolean flag `found` with the status.

 ```yaml
 - type: couchbase